aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 ## **A. Lab Overview**

 ### What is AWS Service Catalog?
+AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
+These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
+AWS Service Catalog allows you to centrally manage commonly deployed IT services, and helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.

 **Service Catalog Concepts**
 - A **product** is an IT service that you want to make available for deployment on AWS.
 You create a product by importing a CloudFormation template.